 There are currently four types of TABE tests:

-TABE tests are used in a variety of adult education settings, including adult basic education classes, adult secondary education (GED preparation), and English literacy (EL) programs run by local organizations and educational agencies, community colleges, correctional institutions, and volunteer literacy programs.
+TABE tests are used in various adult education settings, including adult basic education classes, adult secondary education (GED preparation), and English literacy (EL) programs run by local organizations and educational agencies, community colleges, correctional institutions, and volunteer literacy programs.

-The TABE is a broad achievement test that measures basic skills in Reading, Language, Spelling, and Mathematics.
+The TABE is a broad achievement test measuring basic Reading, Language, Spelling, and Mathematics skills.
 Students who are applying to occupational and technical programs must provide scores from the TABE exam, in accordance with the Florida Department of Education’s minimum basic skills requirements.

 TABE stands for Test of Adult Basic Education.
 The test includes reading, language, and math subtests.
 We suggest that students take one subtest per day.